cuongnguyenx/CounselingBench/README.md

 Github Repo for the paper "Do Large Language Models Align with Core Mental Health Counseling Competencies?"

 ## Data
-The CounselingBench dataset can be found in /data folder
+The CounselingBench dataset can be found in /data folder.
+The dataset can also be found on [HuggingFace][https://huggingface.co/datasets/ckmjx/CounselingBench]

 ## QA Accuracy Evaluation
 In order to reproduce the results found in RQ1 and RQ2, run the following command